jacobblum/simDRIFT/README.rst

 Citing simDRIFT
 -----------------

-If you use simDRIFT in your research, please cit our associated JOSS paper
+If you use simDRIFT in your research, please cite our associated JOSS paper